MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### take

 To view a sample of the data, use the [take](kusto/query/takeoperator.md) operator.
-This helps to get an idea of what the data in your table looks like.
-Keep in mind that the rows returned are random and are not guaranteed unless the source data is sorted.
+Keep in mind that the rows returned are random and aren't guaranteed unless the source data is sorted.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAEAAsuyS%2fKdS1LzSspVqhRKEnMTlUwBQDEz2b8FAAAAA%3d%3d" target="_blank">Run the query</a>